thesarangal/RESTfulAPIs/README.md

 npm i joi
 ```

+###### P4RM's ODM (Object Document Mapper) is built for NodeJS and provides transparent persistence for JavaScript objects to MongoDB database.

 - mongoose
 Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node. js.

 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.

 ```code
 npm i mongoose